Casual/Non-Casual Substitute Teachers

 (Point on the incremental scale + any allowance) divided by 183 with a deduction of 11% of this rate to be banked as holiday pay.

-Example: If a teacher is being paid at point 5 of the pre-January 2011 scale and they have an Honours Degree Allowance, the calculation would be as follows:
+Example: If a teacher is being paid at point 5 of the post-January 2011 scale, the calculation would be as follows:

-Refer also to Appointment of Substitute Teachers page HERE for more general information on substitute teacher appointments.
+Refer also to Appointment of Substitute Teachers page for more general information on substitute teacher appointments.

 Payment for a Non-Casual Substitute Teachers Leave of Absence

 A non-casual substitute teacher is regarded as a fixed term worker for the purposes of the Protection of Employees (Fixed Term Work) Act 2003.
 As such, they are entitled to the same terms and conditions as a comparable permanent colleague, including access to leave entitlements.
 This entitlement comes to an end at the end of the teacher’s contract.

 However, as two substitute teachers may not be paid for the same role through the OLCS, the non-casual substitute who is taking leave must be paid using the form for Payment in Respect of a Non-Casual Fixed-Term Absence.